Animal welfare licence

 New Forest District Council

-The total licence fee should be paid on application.
-If we refuse to issue a licence, the compliance portion of the total fee will be refunded.
+If we refuse to issue a licence, a proportion of the total fee will be refunded.
 This is typically about £50.

 All premises will be inspected before a licence is granted.
 We will look at the welfare standards observed, which are based upon assessment of a range of criteria, including:

 The inspection findings will determine whether the 'minimum standards' have been achieved, whether the 'higher standards' have been met or if there are 'minor failings'.

 There should be training procedures in place to make sure staff know what is expected of them, and clear evidence of good supervision of staff.

 Duration of licence

 Following the inspection, in most instances we will be able to issue an animal activities licence.
 The duration of new licences is set for one, two or three years (except the keeping or training of animals for exhibition licences which last three years in every case), depending on compliance history, the perceived risk rating (low or high) and the level of welfare standards observed.